Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 If in doubt, double-check with your host when you are invited, or use your best judgment and check out the restaurant, hotel, or locale where the dinner is held beforehand.

-Adapt your attire based on the dinner being a casual grill party in a backyard, held in an informal restaurant, or a fancy hotel banquet room at a four or five-star hotel.
+Adapt your attire based on whether the dinner is a casual grill party in a backyard, an informal restaurant, or a fancy banquet room at a four- or five-star hotel.

 What Should The Bride Wear At The Rehearsal Dinner?